lzwjava/blog-source/_posts/en/2025-01-04-github-search-en.md

 ---
 audio: true
 lang: en
 layout: post
 title: The Cases Where We Still Need the GitHub Search Box
+translated: false
 ---

 ```yaml